 If the smaller C.I.S. nations were to re-join Russia, the nation would jump in size by almost 50% – in population, resources, and power.
 The 23.8% increase in land territory may not seem like a lot; but considering that much of Russia is barren wasteland, that also is quite a bit of territory.

 It is being assumed here, for now, that the original 10 “permanent members” – Belarus, Moldova, Ukraine, Georgia, Azerbaijan, Armenia, Kazakhstan, Uzbekistan, Tajikistan, and Kyrgyzstan – will be recognized as the “ten horns” of the ancient Biblical prophecies.
 This includes Ukraine and Georgia who have dropped out for the time being but may be forced to re-join in the future.
 Turkmenistan is not included since, at present, she is not a permanent member of the C.I.S.

 This is only an assumption, of course.
 As history moves forward, then we will learn more precisely how this upcoming power arrangement will manifest.

 We see then how these small C.I.S. nations could play the pivotal role in turning the tide in favor of Russia’s (and the Antichrist’s) ascendance to supreme power in the world.
-In fact, they could even become the key factor in bringing about the fiery downfall of the Whore, as pictured in Revelation 17-18.
+In fact, they could even become the key factor in bringing about the fiery downfall of the Great Harlot, as pictured in Revelation 17-18.